PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following is an incomplete list of checks performed for every pull
 request.
-These checks change frequently, so the list below may be
+These checks change frequently, so the names may be slightly
-out-of-date.
-These checks are defined in
+different.
+These checks are defined in :file:`.github/workflows/ci.yml`,
-:file:`.github/workflows/ci.yml`, and usually run |Nox| sessions defined
+and usually invoke |Nox| sessions defined in :file:`noxfile.py`.
-in :file:`noxfile.py`.

 * Checks with labels beginning with **CI / Tests, Python 3.x** verify
   that PlasmaPy's test suite passes when run using different versions of